mo-renike/mainstack-fe-task/README.md

 # Mainstack Revenue Dashboard

 A revenue dashboard built with React, TypeScript, and Vite.
-It connects to the Mainstack FE task API to surface wallet metrics, render cumulative revenue trends, and list recent transactions with contextual status indicators.
+It connects to the Mainstack FE task API to display wallet metrics, render cumulative revenue trends, and list recent transactions with contextual status indicators.

 ## Features

-- Revenue summary cards with ledger, payout, and revenue totals sourced from the remote wallet API.
+- Revenue summary cards with ledger, payout, and revenue totals sourced from the wallet API.
-- Available balance panel with a Recharts area visualization that aggregates transactions by day.
+- Available balance panel with a Recharts area visualization.
-- Transaction feed that highlights deposits, withdrawals, pending, and failed payments with tailored visuals.
+- Transaction feed that highlights deposits, withdrawals, pending, and failed payments with visuals.
-- Filter drawer skeleton for narrowing transaction data (UI in place and ready for future wiring).
+- Filter drawer panel for narrowing transaction data.
 - Robust empty, loading, and error states to keep the experience clear across edge cases.

 ## Tech Stack